 Following the assessment, Dr. O’Connor scores, interprets and summarizes the information gleaned from the various assessment procedures.

-She then integrates this information into a comprehensive written summary report.
-This includes her interpretation and summary of the test findings and practical, effective solutions to help with anxiety disorders in children.
+She then integrates this information into a comprehensive written report.
+This report includes her interpretation and summary of the test findings and practical, effective solutions to help with anxiety disorders in children.
 These recommendations also include strategies to promote positive outcomes in children, and encourage healthy coping behaviors.

 Recommendations will also integrate understanding of the child's strengths and "what works " with a particular child.